Shreyansh-katiyar/My-Portfolio/README.md

 4. Add your own projects and experience
 5. Update social media links

+## Project Images

+The following image placeholders need to be replaced with actual screenshots:

+- `src/assets/images/codepen-editor.png`: Screenshot of the CodePen Editor project showing the multi-pane layout and code compilation
+- `src/assets/images/instagram-clone.png`: Screenshot of the Instagram Clone showing the feed, stories, and interaction features

+To replace the images:
+1. Take high-quality screenshots of your projects
+2. Crop them to 16:9 aspect ratio for consistency
+3. Save them as PNG files
+4. Replace the placeholder files in the `src/assets/images` directory

 ## License

 MIT License - feel free to use this template for your own portfolio!